 This Order imposes new aquatic toxicity requirements.
-The previous order required acute and chronic toxicity monitoring, imposed effluent limits on acute toxicity, and imposed TRE triggers on chronic toxicity.
-This Order instead requires chronic toxicity monitoring at the IWC and at a waste concentration of 10 percent effluent (surveillance monitoring), which is at least twice the IWC.
-It also imposes TRE triggers on chronic toxicity at 10 percent effluent and the IWC.
+The previous order required acute and chronic toxicity monitoring, imposed acute toxicity effluent limits, and imposed TRE triggers for chronic toxicity.
+This Order instead requires chronic toxicity monitoring at the IWC and at a waste concentration of 10 percent effluent (surveillance monitoring), which is more than twice the IWC.
+It also imposes TRE triggers for chronic toxicity based on tests at the IWC and tests using 10 percent effluent.
 The surveillance monitoring and TRE triggers will ensure that a comparable level of treatment will be maintained; thus, these requirements will ensure that receiving water quality will not be degraded.
-As for the acute toxicity limits, chronic toxicity requirements are protective against acute toxicity, which is caused by higher levels of toxicants.
-For these reasons, findings authorizing degradation are unnecessary.
+As for the acute toxicity limits, the chronic toxicity requirements will protect against acute toxicity, which is typically caused by higher levels of toxicants.
+For these reasons, water quality will not be degraded.